Avraam Benaroya: Jewish ethnic activism

+Partnership with Democratic Union

-After a historic meeting with Venizelos, Benaroya's tactical abilities resulted in the birth of the Socialist Labour Party of Greece (later named Communist) and the General Confederation of Greek Workers, which helped unite Greek workers.
+After a historic meeting with Venizelos, Benaroya's tactical abilities resulted in the birth of the Socialist Workers' Party of Greece (later named the Communist Party of Greece) and the General Confederation of Greek Workers, which helped unite Greek workers.

 Government persecution of the new movement led to a general strike in 1919.
 Subsequently, social and political polarization, as well as the prestige of the newborn Soviet Union, strengthened the radicals and before long the party was affiliated to the Leninist Third International.
 The Labour Centre of Salonica, another creation of Benaroya's, which united more than twelve thousand workers of all nationalities, a good part of them Jews, became the focus of radical socialism.
 The fall of the Venizelos government (1920) and the war in Anatolia fuelled even more dissent, leading to anti-war riots.
 In the wake of these developments Benaroya, thrown in prison again, as well as most of the leading members of the party, were marginalized by the radicals.
 On the other hand, moderate socialists under Alexandros Papanastasiou started preparing their own revolution: their primary aim was now to overthrow the Greek monarchy.

 In 1922 the Greek army was defeated by the Kemalists and a military revolution ensued that deposed King Constantine.
 The new government undertook many reforms, notably the distribution of big estates to peasants, but after a general strike, workers were violently suppressed.

 A little later, in December 1923, Benaroya, together with Couriel and Kordatos, who preferred social-democratic organizational models and opposed radical Bolshevisation considering the circumstances not suitable for a revolution, were expelled from the Communist Party of Greece and he was obliged to quit the editorship of Avanti.
-Afterwards he focused his action on Thessaloniki's Jewish community, and participated in a splinter group that—with help from Papanastasiou, then Prime Minister—tried unsuccessfully to split the Communist Party.
-At that time he and Papanastasiou agreed on the need for reforms and not revolution, and on the priority of abolishing the monarchy.
+Afterwards, he focused his action on Thessaloniki's Jewish community, and participated in a splinter group that—with help from Papanastasiou, then Prime Minister—tried unsuccessfully to split the Communist Party.
+At that time, he and Papanastasiou agreed on the need for reforms and not revolution, and on the priority of abolishing the monarchy.
 An equally urgent imperative, though, was combating racism and anti-Semitism.

+Later life

-Benaroya remained politically active after 1924 but as he stayed outside the principal political formations of the left, the communists and Papanastasiou's socialists, his capacity for action was increasingly restricted.
-In Thessaloniki he had a difficult political life, especially after the Liberals' more nationalist turn by the end of the decade, and the repeated coups d'état of 1935 that destroyed the Republic and the hopes of the democratic left.
+Benaroya remained politically active after 1924, but as he stayed outside the principal political formations of the left, the communists and Papanastasiou's socialists, his capacity for action was increasingly restricted.
+In Thessaloniki, he had a difficult political life, especially after the Liberals' more nationalist turn by the end of the decade, and the repeated coups d'état of 1935 that destroyed the Republic and the hopes of the democratic left.
 In the 1940s he lost a son during the Greco-Italian war, he survived the Nazi concentration camps, and led a small socialist party in Greece after his return collaborating himself with Alexandros Svolos.
-He left to Israel in 1953, to Holon, where he ran a small newspaper kiosk.
-He died in 1979, aged ninety two, in poverty.
+He left to Israel in 1953, to Holon, where he ran a small convenience store.
+He died in 1979, aged ninety-two.